fogeZombie/LearningGitAndGitHub/README.txt

 ReadMe file for a fake project.
+Extra Awesome first line text.

 The only reason this file exists is to give me a chance to test out some Git commands and learn how to use it.

 Richard Foge - June 18, 2014